Estimated reading time: 6 minutes

 Discuss the employee’s performance with the second-level supervisor.

-This will help to assure that you have no biases in your evaluation.
+This will help to ensure that you have no biases in your evaluation.

 Schedule the performance appraisal at an appropriate time and a neutral location.